kazblacktopp/HTML-CSS-Project-2/README.md

-# HTML and CSS Project 2: A Basic HTML and CSS Website
+# HTML and CSS Project 2: A Basic Product Page

-A basic website coded with HTML and CSS.
+A basic product page coded with HTML and CSS.